-On spending a grueling 19 hours of research, surveys, crowdsourcing and a good amount of hands-on-testing over the course of 4 weeks, we believe that the Ossur Cold Rush Cold Therapy System is the best out of all the machines we tested.
+After spending 19 hours on research, surveys, crowdsourcing, and a good amount of hands-on-testing over the course of 4 weeks, we believe that the Ossur Cold Rush Cold Therapy System is the best out of all the machines we tested.
 We had firsthand experience on how effective it was at consistently delivering chilled water over the injured area.
 We believe that using this machine will make a huge difference when you’re recovering from a surgery or severe injury.
 It will definitely aid your sleeping habits since its pain relief is almost instant which means having to take in less medication that promotes a more natural and pain-free recovery.

 We believe that you, as a patient who has had a traumatic experience, should suffer no more and only get the best cold therapy machine out there.

 We want only what’s best for you and that’s what we’re here for.

 So sit back, relax, and let us tell you which cold therapy machine is the best.

 |Milwaukee 2441-21 M12 10 oz Caulk Gun Kit||Cordless||10 oz||Yes|

 |DEWALT DCE560B 20V MAX 10oz/300ml Adhesive Gun, Baretool||Cordless||29 oz||Yes|

 |Makita XGC01ZB 18V LXT Lithium-Ion Cordless Barrel Style Caulk and Adhesive Gun||Cordless||20 oz||Yes|

 |DEWALT DCE570B 20V MAX 29oz Adhesive Gun||Cordless||10 oz||Yes|